Vicente Aguirre

-Vicente Aguirre was Argentine footballer, (January 22, 1901 - June 11, 1990), prominent in the history of Club Atlético Central Córdoba and Newell's Old Boys who also made four appearances for the Argentina national team in 1923–24.
+Vicente Aguirre (January 22, 1901 - June 11, 1990) was an Argentine footballer, prominent in the history of Club Atlético Central Córdoba and Newell's Old Boys, who also made four appearances for the Argentina national team in 1923–24.

 Club career

 In 1916, when he was fifteen years old, he started playing football in the lower divisions of Rosario Central.
 First he joined the team of the fourth division and then, in 1917, played in the team which won the third division tournament.
 In the final match that season, Aguirre scored two goals in the extra time that gave the team a 3:1 victory against Gimnasia y Esgrima.

 In 1918, Aguirre transferred to Central Córdoba.
 He won the Rosarina Football Association championships with Central Córdoba and once in Newell's Old Boys.
 With the Charrúas he won the 1931 Preparation Tournament and the Governor Luciano Molinas Tournament in 1932, the first 2 official titles in the history of the club.